Christianity and colonialism

-Christianity and colonialism are associated with each other by some because of the service of Christianity, in its various denominations (namely Protestantism, Catholicism and Eastern Orthodoxy), as the state religion of the historical European colonial powers in which Christians likewise made up the majority.
-Through a variety of methods, Christian missionaries acted as the "religious arms" of the imperialist powers of Europe.
+Christianity and colonialism are associated with each other by some ideas, because of the service of Christianity, in its various denominations (namely Protestantism, Catholicism and Eastern Orthodoxy), as the state religion of the historical European colonial powers in which Christians likewise made up the majority.
+In several regions, Christian missionaries acted as the "religious arms" of the imperialist powers of Europe, but oftentimes they also defended the rights of indigenous peoples.

 According to Edward E. Andrews, Associate Professor of Providence College Christian missionaries were initially portrayed as "visible saints, exemplars of ideal piety in a sea of persistent savagery".
 However, by the time the colonial era drew to a close in the later half of the 20th century, missionaries were critically viewed as "ideological shock troops for colonial invasion whose zealotry blinded them", colonialism's "agent, scribe and moral alibi".
 Meanwhile, "differing South Asian groups who enthusiastically embraced Christianity have been mocked as dupes of Western imperialists" and criticized as being "separatist minded by their initial communities."

-In some regions, almost all of a colony's population was forcibly turned away from its traditional belief systems towards the Christian faith, which colonizers used as a justification for their extermination of adherents of other faiths, enslavement of natives, and exploitation of lands and seas.
+In some regions, segments of a colony's population were forcibly converted from earlier belief systems to the Christian faith, which colonial regimes used to legitimize the suppression of adherents of other faiths, enslavement of colonial subjects, and exploitation of land and maritime resources.
+Christians and Christian institutions around the world, however, also participated in anti-colonial and decolonization movements and were themselves transformed in the process.

 Background

-Christianity is associated by some with the impacts of colonialism because religion was a frequent justification among the motives of colonists.
+Christianity is associated by some with the impacts of colonialism because religion was a justification among the motives of colonists.
 For example, Toyin Falola asserts that there were some missionaries who believed that "the agenda of colonialism in Africa was similar to that of Christianity".
 Falola cites Jan H. Boer of the Sudan United Mission as saying, "Colonialism is a form of imperialism based on a divine mandate and designed to bring liberation – spiritual, cultural, economic and political – by sharing the blessings of the Christ-inspired civilization of the West with a people suffering under satanic oppression, ignorance and disease, effected by a combination of political, economic and religious forces that cooperate under a regime seeking the benefit of both ruler and ruled."